gbote/CodePlatoon/oop-school-interface-i/README.md

         self.employee_id = employee_id
 ```

-IGNORE THIS PORTION (UNTIL WE GO OVER INHERITANCE):
-~~Uh oh.
-That's a LOT of repeated code.
-There's got to be a way to refactor this.
-Looks like right now students and staff only differ when it comes to how their ids are stored and labeled.
-As our program develops, we may discover other differences, so it's a good idea to keep these separate classes, but we do want to keep our code as DRY as possible.~~

-~~Let's create a `Person` class and move any shared attributes there.
-Then, set up your `Staff` and` School` classes so that they inherit from `Person`.
-[Read about how inheritance works here.](https://www.python-course.eu/python3_inheritance.php) We'll cover it in more detail tomorrow.~~
+There's a lot of repeated code between our `Student` and `Staff` classes.
+Let's create a `Person` class and move any shared attributes there.
+Then, set up your `Staff` and `Student` classes so that they inherit from `Person`.

 ## Release 1: Refactor with dict and **kwargs